-The estimated current portion of the liability for vested vacation benefits and sick leave is \$275,963 and \$57,672 at June 30, 2022, respectively.
-These amounts are recorded as expenditures and liabilities in the General Fund in both the government-wide and fund financial statements.
-The long-term portion is \$121,345 and \$300,526, respectively, at June 30, 2022.
+The liability for vested vacation benefits and sick leave is \$376,896 and \$348,989 at June 30, 2023, respectively.
 These amounts are recorded as non-current liabilities in the government-wide Statement of Net Position and are not recorded in the governmental fund financial statements.
-The amount of unvested sick leave benefits payable amounts to \$1,074,593 at June 30, 2022, and is not reported as an expenditure or liability in any of the District's June 30, 2022 financial statements.
+The amount of unvested sick leave benefits payable amounts to \$1,046,997 at June 30, 2023, and is not reported as an expenditure or liability in any of the District's June 30, 2023, financial statements.

-The change in compensated absences for the year ended June 30, 2022 was as follows:
+The change in compensated absences for the year ended June 30, 2023, was as follows: